agostinv/even-less-is-more/README.md

 #### Replacing K^TV Denominator with LayerNorm

 In an ACL '22 work it was demonstrated that linear attention has unbounded gradients.
 While this replacement doesn't necessarily lead to a practical improvement, it is a principled change.
+This is admittedly rendered more complicated by the distillation goal + this attention mechanism being hybridized.

 #### QAT-like Robustness Training

 LESS proposes only training the feature maps on a per-layer basis to minimize the memory footprint of the model as it's being trained, thus improving accessibility.
-An optional improvement would likely be layer-by-layer training, inspired by QAT approaches.
+An optional improvement would likely be progressive layer-by-layer training, inspired by QAT approaches.
 This is probably complementary to their existing approach, which seeks to minimize layer-by-layer outputs in an incremental manner.
-Instead, a QAT augmentation would progressively freeze layers while training on model output reconstruction.
+Instead, a QAT augmentation might progressively freeze layers while training on overall model output reconstruction.

 ### Usage